Class 1 - The Busy Bees 2025 - 2026

 The following curriculum areas will be covered;

-Maths: in year one children will be looking at place value to 100 and the tricky concepts of money and time.
-In year two we will be learning about statistics and position and direction.
-In reception children will be looking at number, sharing and grouping and positional language.
+Maths: in year one and two we will be developing key skills in number and place value, addition and subtraction, length and height and mass and volume.
+In reception children will be looking at number, capacity and mass, 3D shapes and patterns.
 The whole school uses White Rose Maths to teach mathematics to ensure progression and coverage for all year groups.

-Music: Sing Up with Mrs Battersby, we will be looking at 'Charlie Chaplain and swing-a-long'.
+Music: Sing Up with Mrs Battersby.
+This half term will be ‘Hatchi’s March’.

-PE: we will be working with Mr Blair on a Wednesday afternoon and Miss Taylor-Crozier on a Friday afternoon focusing on the fundamental movement skills of running, jumping and throwing.
-Please ensure your child comes to school in their plain smart navy/black/white PE kit on these days.
+PE: we will be working with Mr Blair on a Wednesday afternoon doing multi-skills and Miss Taylor-Crozier on a Friday afternoon for dance.
+Please ensure your child has their PE kit in school on these days.

-Phonics and Spellings Children in Reception and Year 1 have a daily phonics session each morning.
+Children in Reception and Year 1 have a daily phonics session each morning.
 Year 2 children have a mixture of phonics or spelling support.
 They practise sounds already taught and learn new phonemes and graphemes through Little Wandle Letters and Sounds.
 Year 1 and 2 children have spellings that they practise each morning when entering school and Y2 are tested on a Friday.
+If you would like to support your child at home please click the link https://www.littlewandlelettersandsounds.org.uk/resources/for-parents/

 Reading

 Our reading books are organised to match the Little Wandle phonics scheme of learning.
 Children are also heard reading three times a week as part of a guided reading session in a small group.
 Each Busy Bee will have one phonetically matched reading book, a guided reading book and a book for pleasure (that they have chosen from the library themselves), that goes home each week.
 They also share their books with a book buddy in class two and three.
-Please can children try and read every day at home as this helps to improve blending, comprehension, grammar, spelling and most importantly helps to develop a life-long love of reading for pleasure!
+Please can children try and read daily at home as this helps to improve blending, comprehension, grammar, spelling and most importantly helps to develop a life-long love of reading for pleasure!
+Little and often is ideal!

 Homework